ambercouch/ac-wordpress-composer/wp-content/plugins/paid-memberships-pro/readme.txt

 * Integrate memberships with [email marketing](https://www.paidmembershipspro.com/email-marketing-integrations-paid-memberships-pro/) platforms including [Mailchimp](https://www.paidmembershipspro.com/add-ons/pmpro-mailchimp-integration/)
 * [Manage Affiliates](https://www.paidmembershipspro.com/managing-affiliates-with-paid-memberships-pro/) with Add Ons or use a popular third-party systems like [AffiliateWP](https://www.paidmembershipspro.com/using-affiliatewp-with-paid-memberships-pro/)
 * Let members [log in or join with their social media profiles](https://www.paidmembershipspro.com/add-ons/social-login-add-on/)
-* Design your site [using popular Page Builders](https://www.paidmembershipspro.com/using-page-builders-to-enhance-your-sites-membership-pages/) like Elementor, Page Builder by SiteOrigin, Beaver Builder, and Divi.
+* Design your site [using popular Page Builders](https://www.paidmembershipspro.com/using-page-builders-for-membership-site/) like Elementor, Page Builder by SiteOrigin, Beaver Builder, and Divi.
 We offer 15 core membership blocks for the WordPress Block Editor (Gutenberg)
-* [Optional WooCommerce Integration](https://www.paidmembershipspro.com/add-ons/pmpro-woocommerce/) to offer members-only discounts in your shop or sell membership as a product (WooCommerce is not required.
-Recurring payments and gateway integration is built into PMPro)
 * Create a [sales landing page with banners to run a sitewide or flash sale](https://sitewidesales.com)
 * [Offer members-only events](https://www.paidmembershipspro.com/add-ons/events-for-members-only/) with Events Manager, The Events Calendar, and Sugar Calendar